CIPM® Exam Disability Accommodations

-Accommodations requests are reviewed on a case-by-case basis and must be submitted before the disability accommodations request deadlines as listed below.
+Accommodations requests are reviewed on a case-by-case basis and must be submitted by the stated deadline below.
 Request forms and/or documentation submitted after the registration deadline will not be reviewed.

 *Candidates who wish to submit a request for disability accommodations should not schedule their exam appointment until a determination has been made on their request.